-We used the report, which focuses on workers employed at for-profit companies, for the following look at the top priorities of baby boomers, now ages 57 to 75.
+We used the report’s data for the following look at the top financial priorities of baby boomers.

 If you need tips on weaning your children financially with love and respect, check out “6 Ways to Help Adult Children Without Going Broke.”

 Creating an inheritance or financial legacy

 Still, nearly half of all baby boomers surveyed for the Transamerica Center fear they will outlive their wealth, as we reported in “The 2 Biggest Retirement Fears of Baby Boomers.”